wangjianli123/wangjianli123.github.io/pages/1_homepage.md

 * 2022.12.7: One paper "Hyperspectral Image Denoising via Tensor Low-Rank Prior and Unsupervised Deep Spatial–Spectral Prior" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2022.10.14: One paper "CoNoT: Coupled Nonlinear Transform-Based Low-Rank Tensor Representation for Multidimensional Image Completion" has been accepted by _**IEEE Transactions on Neural Networks and Learning Systems**_.

-* 2021.11.3: One paper "Tensor Completion via Collaborative Sparse and Low-Rank Transforms" has been accepted by _**IEEE Transactions on Computational Imaging**_.

-* 2021.8.10: One paper "Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 ---